Kampus-Merdeka-Software-Engineering/km-feb24-jakarta-5/README.md

 </p>

 # Team 5 - Bike Sales in Europe
-To fulfill the primary task of Software Engineering modules, by creating a simple website to visualize and showcase our findings and recommendations that we get from the dataset.
+We are creating a website to visualize and showcase our findings and recommendations that we got from the dataset.

 ## 🧰 Technologies Used